You are not robbed just because the other party was smarter than you during negotiations said Warren Buffett.

 It’s unconscious behavior that indicates people are connecting in sync and establishing rapport.

-In this, you repeat the last three words of your counterpart, and your counterpart elaborates on what he just said.
+In this, you repeat the last three words of your counterpart, and your counterpart explains what he just said.

 De-escalating Emotion with Labeling Tactics

-Emotions can derail communication.
-Instead of ignoring the emotions of your counterpart you should identify and influence them.
+Do you know emotions can derail your communication?
+Instead of ignoring emotions you should identify the emotions of your counterpart and influence them.

-And, if you can understand the emotions, you’ve a chance to turn them to your advantage.
-The more you know about someone, the more power you’ve.
+If you understand the emotions, you’ve a chance to turn them to your advantage.
+The more you know about someone, the more power you’ll gain.

 What is the difference between empathy and sympathy?

-Empathy is the ability to understand other person feelings.
-While sympathy is the ability to take part in someone else’s feelings and feel that pain.
+Empathy is the ability to understand other person feelings while sympathy is the ability to take part in someone else’s feelings and feel the pain.

-One step beyond is tactical empathy.
-Tactical empathy is understanding the feelings and mindset of your counterpart, and the cause behind feelings.
+Tactical empathy is understanding the feelings and mindset of your counterpart and the cause behind feelings.

 You can use tactical empathy to understand and then verbalize the predictable emotions of the situation.

 In negotiation, this is known as labeling.
-Labeling is a way of validating someone’s emotions by acknowledging it.
-Giving someone’s emotion a name and show your identity.
+Labeling is a process of validating someone’s emotions by acknowledging it, giving emotion a name and show your identity.

 Labels can frame as the following statements: